 When I was trying to untangle my own rapid increase in cholesterol in my early 50’s I remembered Professor White’s talk.
 So, I turned to the research about heart health.
 Like many of you, I was so confused about the role of coconut oils, fats and yoghurts that have become more prominent in the supermarket.
 On a Paleo and Keto diet the intake of these products is heavily promoted.
 And yes, I’ve put them all in my supermarket trolley in the past as well.
-But on exploring the research and positioning our health as we age, partly in heart health and joint health research, I stopped doing that and went back to Olive Oil and at the time, Canola Oil as well.
+But on exploring the research and positioning our health as we age, I stopped doing that and went back to Olive Oil and at the time, Canola Oil as well.

 These two oils have the lowest amounts of saturated fats.
 I figured that if I already had high cholesterol, then 50 years of research from the Framingham Heart Study, shows that high levels of saturated fats contribute to high cholesterol levels in the body.
 That’s why have to be careful about our TOTAL INTAKE of saturated fats which clog up the liver blood vessels and reduce the uptake of lovely nutrients that our body needs at this time of our lives.